Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 When I was a CEO, I had one job, but now I am handling a portfolio of things and at times it can be more strenuous than handling one job.

 But now I am a master of my own time.
-It is exciting to be working with the young entrepreneurs and supporting the KPMG Middle East Firm on its integration and growth process.
+It is exciting to be working with young entrepreneurs and supporting the KPMG Middle East in its integration and growth process.

 On the personal front, post-retirement I have time to do things that I could not do due to my hectic schedule.
-I spend time on my physical fitness, time with family, and friends.
+I spend time on my physical fitness, and time with family and friends.

 Wrapping Up….

 Many of us venture out to become successful or make a mark or leave our legacy.
-In my view it is just not about leaving a legacy, but can we work to become that best version of ourselves.
+In my view it is just not about leaving a legacy, but can we work to become the best version of ourselves?

 Before I end this piece, I would like to leave the following: